 Unknown to the sailors on board was the fact that a large number of the apparatus they came in contact with on a daily basis contained asbestos, a mineral linked to a few types of cancers.
 The reason for such a grave sentence associated with asbestos is that should the fiber be inhaled, the body cannot eliminate it, which means that it will keep irritating the organs, with the lungs being the most common case.

-When considering the levels of asbestos exposure on a ship, the most damaging places were the boiler and engineering rooms, however, asbestos mixtures were also used to build items such as condensers, turbines, valves, pumps that required constant supervision which meant that sailors were in the presence of the toxic substance at all times.
+When considering the levels of asbestos exposure on a ship, the most damaging places were the boiler and engineering rooms, however, asbestos mixtures were also used to build items such as condensers, turbines, valves, and pumps that required constant supervision which meant that sailors were in the presence of the toxic substance at all times.